njwarfield/LEDBracelet/README.md

 # LEDBracelet
 Code for my Adafruit Trinket powered 21-LED bracelet!

-Inspired by/3D models provided by: http://www.slickstreamer.info/2014/02/led-bracelet-accelerometer-3dprinting.html
+Inspired by/3D models provided by: macke (site no longer up but a copy can be found [here](https://hackaday.io/project/153-led-bracelet))

 Current samples are modified versions of tutorials from FastLED library linked below.